 Roll20 Hybrid game Monday nights 6:30 PM CST

 In the Wake of the Riddle - Ad2

 This Hybrid Roll20 game was given permission to me by

 Greetings potential players!
 Daeron is the name I have given the Earth of my imagination.
 I have run this setting for my local gaming group for many years now and I have decided for many reasons to expose the setting to a larger audience.

 Just so you’ll know, I have played D&D since before it had that name and in every incarnation since then.
-Truly, I would say I preferred something close to 2nd edition but I try to stay current so I am sure I’ll be into 5th edition when it comes out.
-For now I’ll run using the 4th edition rules as a guiding framework.
-I have a campaign goals/guidelines thread and a house rules thread within the game forum which I am sure is incomplete and will grow so please bear with me.
+We will use the 4th edition rules as a guiding framework.
+I have a campaign goals/guidelines thread and an EXTENSIVE house rules thread within the game forum which I am sure is incomplete and will grow so please bear with me.
 You should absolutely read these threads before you try to create a character.